tracelayer23/tracelayer/docs/05-AGENT-READY-CONTEXT.md

 TraceLayer helps by giving AI systems a safer input layer.

-Instead of asking an AI agent to infer meaning from raw logs, TraceLayer provides interpreted context with evidence boundaries.
+Instead of asking an AI system to infer meaning from raw logs, TraceLayer provides interpreted context with evidence boundaries.

 ## Why This Helps Developers